banerjeeshayantan/dures/README.md

 ## Introduction

-This package provides a set of easy-to-implement functions to denoise tandem mass spectrometry data.
-It requires a set of mzML files and a txt file containing feature information (from peak picking) such as the mz and RT as input and outputs a set of mzML files with the same number of features.
+This package provides easy-to-implement functions to denoise tandem mass spectrometry data.
+It requires a set of mzML files and a txt file containing feature information (from standard peak picking algorithms) with m/z and RT as input and outputs a set of mzML files with the denoised MS/MS spectra to a user-defined directory.

 ## Installation